shower/shower/shower/themes/ribbon/README.md

 ![Ribbon screen shot](pictures/canvas.png)

 Default theme for the [Shower](https://github.com/shower/shower/) presentation engine.
 Doesn’t include engine itself.
-[See it in action](http://shwr.me/shower/themes/ribbon/).
+[See it in action](https://shwr.me/shower/themes/ribbon/).
 Follow [@shower_me](https://twitter.com/shower_me) for support and updates, [file an issue](https://github.com/shower/shower/issues/new) if you have any.

 ## Usage

 Get the Shower template where Ribbon is already included.
-Download the [template archive](http://shwr.me/shower.zip) or install the package:
+Download the [template archive](https://shwr.me/shower.zip) or install the package:

 	npm install shower

 If you want to install Ribbon separately you can install the package:

-	npm install shower-ribbon
+	npm install @shower/ribbon

 ## Features